🌟 When everything's important, nothing is! 🌟

 Mitigation, platform-style #

-We have a platform-level primitive that can help here: requestIdleCallback
+We have a platform-level primitive that can help here: requestIdleCallback.

-to spread the load of booting out over several tasks, and the browser will prioritize handling user interactions above other main thread code, which is exactly what we want in a Progressive Booting world.
-If a browser doesn't support requestIdleCallback
+We can use requestIdleCallback to spread the load of booting out over several tasks, and the browser will prioritize handling user interactions above other main thread code, which is exactly what we want in a Progressive Booting world.
+If a browser doesn't support requestIdleCallback we can still invoke component booting immediately, if that's what we need.
+If we don't need to, why not boot components later on?

-We have a platform-level primitive that can help:
+We have a platform-level primitive that can help: requestIdleCallback.

-ourselves, or to even wait for user interaction before attempting to boot a given component (or set of components).
-But my goal isn't actually to โconvertโ anyone over to using Custom Elements or Vanilla (though I've found it's been a better long-term investment for me to learn the Web Platform than any particular library, framework or tool).
+When it comes to Custom Elements or Vanilla, we already have control in order to wrap things in requestIdleCallback ourselves, or to even wait for user interaction before attempting to boot a given component (or set of components).
+But my goal isn't actually to “convert” anyone over to using Custom Elements or Vanilla (though I've found it's been a better long-term investment for me to learn the Web Platform than any particular library, framework or tool).
 What I'm more bothered about is that the people at the end of the chain, the people we build for, get the best possible experience.

 I'd love to see is libraries and frameworks adopting a Progressive Booting model, especially as we ship more code to our users.
 Not every component is special, and the developer should be given controls to decide how booting happens!